 The peer reviewer is responsible for critically reading and evaluating a manuscript in their specialty field, and then providing respectful, constructive, and honest feedback to authors about their submission.
 It is appropriate for the Peer Reviewer to discuss the strengths and weaknesses of the article, ways to improve the strength and quality of the work, and evaluate the relevance and originality of the manuscript.

-When reviewing the article, please keep the following in mind:
+When reviewing the article, please keep the followings in mind:

-- Title: Does it clearly describe the article?
+- The title: Does it clearly describe the article?